andreasmarkussen/ts-jest-junit-cucumber-kata/README.md

 # TypeScript & Jest Task

-This is a small Kata task to show to practice your TDD Skills using TypeScript and Jest
+This is a small Kata task to help you practice your TDD skills using TypeScript and Jest

 ## The Tasks